 Ellyn is originally from Vancouver Island where she grew up exploring the lands and waters of the Salish Sea.
 She holds a BSc. in Biology from the University of Victoria and has recently completed a M.R.M from the University of Akureyri in Iceland.
 After further study focused on ice-covered ecosystems and ecosystem-based fisheries management on Svalbard, Norway, she moved to Alberta and is excited to gain more experience in the terrestrial landscape.
 Ellyn is passionate about advancing science-based decision making and about conserving biodiversity.
 Ellyn originally joined CPAWS Northern Alberta as a volunteer on the Conservation Committee and is stoked to continue in her new role as Conservation Planner.
 Outside of work, she can often be found hiking mountains, running, camping and practicing yoga.

-Tara is a long-time lover of the outdoors from Vancouver, with a BSc.H in Biology from Queen’s University.
-As a relatively new Albertan she has had an awesome time exploring the amazing outdoor life that Alberta has to offer.
+Tara is a long-time lover of the outdoors from Vancouver, with a BSc.H in Biology from Queen’s University, and loves exploring the amazing outdoor life that Alberta has to offer.
 Tara loves hiking, skiing, mountain biking, and camping, and takes every opportunity she can to do these activities.
-Living in three provinces and travelling Canada from coast to coast has given Tara a great appreciation of Canada’s wild spaces and a fantastic sense of adventure.
+Living in three provinces and traveling Canada from coast to coast has given Tara a great appreciation of Canada’s wild spaces and a fantastic sense of adventure.
 Her most recent adventures into Alberta’s wilderness have made her more passionate about protecting this beautiful province!
 After volunteering with the Conservation Committee, Tara is excited to join CPAWS’ team as a Conservation Assistant and use her background in Biology and passion for Canada’s and Alberta’s wild spaces to positively effect change in her new backyard.

 Carlos is a Canadian Chartered Accountant and Mexican Certified Public Accountant and has been involved in the non-for profit, private and public sectors for more than 12 years; He was employed with PricewaterhouseCoopers where he gained extensive experience in Accounting and Finance, Audit and Advisory Services.
 He enjoys traveling to the Rocky Mountains and Sun destinations with his wife and daughter.
 For fun he likes music, soccer, baseball and spending time with family and friends.